I am currently supervising a number of PhD students.

 some extra financial support from British Telecom Research Laboratories.

-systems using timed automata.
-He began by considering how interval
+verification of real-time systems using timed automata.
+He began by

-of communicating automata (including timed automata), explored the
+different real-time extensions of communicating automata (including timed

 - Kiran Kalidindi (see

-reasoning, decision making and the role of emotions in these processes.
-He
+human reasoning, decision making and the role of emotions in these

-developed an abstract neural network model and a reinforcement learning
+processes.
+He developed an abstract neural network model and a

 - Su Li (see following: link 1 and link 2)